Christopher V. HawkinsShareholder

-As Managing Partner of the firm and a member of the Executive Committee, Christopher Hawkins practices in the insolvency and commercial bankruptcy, business transactions, and commercial and business litigation practice groups.
+As former managing partner of Sullivan Hill and a member of the Executive Committee, Christopher V. Hawkins practices in the Insolvency and Commercial Bankruptcy, Business Transactions, and Commercial and Business Litigation practice groups.
 Within these practice areas, he represents a variety of corporate debtors, bankruptcy trustees, receivers, banks, trade creditors, asset purchasers and other parties in interest in all aspects of commercial insolvency, including bankruptcies, receiverships, and assignments for the benefit of creditors.
 He also represents clients with non-insolvency financial matters in both the transaction and litigation contexts.

-Christopher is a past president of the San Diego Bankruptcy Forum and the San Diego Receivers Forum.
-He is a frequently published author and speaker on topics related to bankruptcy, receivership, assignment for the benefit of creditors and other insolvency matters.
+Mr. Hawkins currently serves on the Commercial Transactions Law Committee of the Business Law Section of the California Lawyers Association, and as an author for Westlaw’s Commercial Finance Newsletter.
+He is the immediate past president of the California Bankruptcy Forum and previously served as vice president and on the board of directors.
+He is past president of the San Diego Bankruptcy Forum and the San Diego Receivers Forum.
+Mr. Hawkins is a frequently published author and speaker on topics related to bankruptcy, receivership, assignment for the benefit of creditors and other insolvency matters.

 - University of Texas, J.D., 1993